-Table 2: Process for preparing Supplementary Planning Documents and Informal Planning Documents
+Table 2: Process for Preparing Supplementary Planning Documentsand Informal Planning Documents

-Key stage Process and requirements Opportunities for engagement 1: Evidence gathering.
-Collect evidence and establish wider policy framework.
-Establish how the aims of the policy framework relate to equality and present opportunities for social value enhancement.
-Consider issues and alternatives.
-Screen to determine whether an SEA and Habitats Regulations Assessment is required.
-Carry out informal consultation and engagement with relevant stakeholders and the local community, including identifying opportunities for social value enhancement.
-The nature/ extent of this will be determined by the evidence gathered, subject matter and scope of the consultation.
-2: Consultation on Draft Plan (Regulation 13).
-Statutory consultation for a minimum of four weeks to comment on the draft SPD and any supporting evidence.
-Carry out initial Equality Analysis and refine opportunities for social value enhancement.
-Comments considered and SPD amended where necessary.
-Prepare Consultation Statement.
-Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
-Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate.
-Use social media and/or local media to raise awareness.
-Depending on the content, consultation may also be supported by workshops/meetings.
-3: Adoption (Regulation 14).
-Carry out final Equality Analysis.
-Council adopts Plan.
-Publish adoption documents including Consultation Statement.
-Six week period for legal challenge to the High Court.
-Send Adoption Statement to consultees on the Planning Policy Consultation Database and others who have asked to be notified.
-Use social media and/or local media to advertise adoption of the Plan.
-4: Monitoring and review.
-Plan is monitored to make sure it is achieving its aims.
-Monitoring to include equality impact or likely effects on different groups.
-SPD may be reviewed, where necessary.
+Key Stage Process and Requirements Opportunities for Engagement 1: Evidence gathering Collect evidence and scope wider policy framework Establish how the aims of the policy framework relate to equality and present opportunities for social value enhancement.
+Consider issues and alternatives Screen to determine whether a SEA and Habitats Regulations Assessment is required Carry out informal consultation and engagement with relevant stakeholders and the local community, including identifying opportunities for social value enhancement.
+The nature/extent of this will be determined by the evidence gathered, subject matter and scope of the consultation

+Key Stage Process and Requirements Opportunities for Engagement 2: Consultation on Draft Plan (Regulation 13) Statutory consultation for a minimum of four weeks to comment on the draft SPD and any supporting evidence Carry out initial Equality Analysis and refine opportunities for social value enhancement Comments considered and SPD amended where necessary Prepare Consultation Statement Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
+Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate Use social media and/ or local media to raise awareness Depending on the content, consultation may also be supported by workshops/meetings.
+3: Adoption (Regulation 14) Carry out final Equality Analysis City Council adopts Plan Publish adoption documents including Consultation Statement Six week period to allow for any legal challenge to the High Court Send Adoption Statement to consultees on the Planning Policy Consultation Database and others who have asked to be notified Use social media and/ or local media to advertise adoption of the Plan.
+4: Monitoring & Review Plan is monitored to make sure it is achieving its aims Monitoring to include equality impact or likely effects on different groups SPD may be reviewed, where necessary